ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Software requirements
  {#SoftwareRequirements}

-The $n$Lab displays mathematical symbols using [MathML](http://en.wikipedia.org/wiki/MathML).
+The $n$Lab sends mathematical formulas to the browser using [MathML](http://en.wikipedia.org/wiki/MathML).

-Notice that **you don't need to know any MathML**.
-Only your browser does.
-You write formulas into the $n$Lab between dollar signs in [iTeX](http://golem.ph.utexas.edu/~distler/blog/itex2MMLcommands.html), which is designed to be very similar to ordinary LaTeX.
+Notice that **you don't need to know any MathML** for editing the $n$Lab, only your browser does.
+You write formulas into the $n$Lab between dollar signs in [iTeX](http://golem.ph.utexas.edu/~distler/blog/itex2MMLcommands.html), which is very similar to ordinary [LaTeX](https://www.latex-project.org/).

-Some web-browsers, notably [Firefox](http://www.mozilla.com/firefox/), know how to display MathML automatically, although you may need to install some fonts.
-For InternetExplorer one needs the [MathPlayer](http://www.dessci.com/en/products/mathplayer/) plugin; download is quick and easy and free.
-For more see [[HowTo]].
+Presently only [Firefox](http://www.mozilla.com/firefox/) and its derivatives have implemented _native_ rendering of MathML.
+Presently all other browsers fall back to invoking [MathJax](https://www.mathjax.org/).
+This works fine on small pages, but on pages with substantial content the MathJax rendering takes up to several minutes.

+This means that presently **you should use Firefox** or its derivatives to view the $n$Lab ([free download of Firefox](https://www.mozilla.org/en-GB/firefox/new/?gclid=CJnjs-3R3M0CFRHhGwodA10Euw)).

 ## Server